Luke-SNAW/Luke-SNAW.github.io/vault/dev.javascript.tools.md

 - The [Plasmo](https://github.com/PlasmoHQ/plasmo) Framework is a battery-packed browser extension SDK made by hackers for hackers.
 - [ow](https://github.com/sindresorhus/ow) - Function argument validation for humans
 - [Eruda](https://github.com/liriliri/eruda) - Console for mobile browsers
+- [HLS.js](https://github.com/video-dev/hls.js) is a JavaScript library that plays HLS in browsers with support for MSE.

 # CSS